SmartgridReady/SGrSpecifications/README.md

 ```
 python -m http.server 8080
 ```
-  - and open your broser http://localhost:8080
+  - and open your browser http://localhost:8080